-- 3.6 The Child Dependents Allowance (CDA) will be awarded and will remain payable to the student providing the student continues to attend their course. - 3.7 The student must inform the NHSBSA as soon as possible and in any event no later than one month after the event if he or she - - (a) abandons or withdraws from the course; or - (b) is expelled from the course; or - (c) ceases to attend the course and does not intend or is not permitted to return; or - (d) transfers to another course, whether or not the new course is an eligible course and whether or not it is at the same institution; - (e) any other relevant change in circumstances that may impact on their eligibility to receive CDA. - 3.8 On receiving notification of any of the circumstances which fall under paragraphs 3.7 (a) to (c), the NHSBSA will
+- 3.6 The Child Dependents Allowance (CDA) will be awarded and will remain payable to the student providing the student continues to attend their course. - 3.7 The student must inform the NHSBSA as soon as possible and in any event no later than one month after the event if he or she: - (a) Abandons or withdraws from the course; or - (b) Is expelled from the course; or - (c) Ceases to attend the course and does not intend or is not permitted to return; or - (d) Transfers to another course, whether or not the new course is an eligible course and whether or not it is at the same institution; - (e) Any other relevant change in circumstances that may impact on their eligibility to receive CDA.

-- (a) terminate any subsequent instalments of CDA which were due to the student.
-Where an award is terminated, the NHSBSA will decide the date of termination, and this date may be different to the date on which the student abandoned, withdrew or was expelled from the course. - (b) determine whether the student is owed any payment or part-payment of CDA or whether an overpayment has occurred.
-Where an overpayment is determined, the student must promptly repay this amount when requested to do so in writing by the NHSBSA. - 3.9 During each academic year the NHSBSA will ask academic authorities to provide and confirm student attendance data in order to ensure CDA payments are being paid appropriately.
+- 3.8 On receiving notification of any of the circumstances which fall under 3.7 paragraphs (a) to (c), the NHSBSA will; - (a) Terminate any subsequent instalments of CDA which were due to the student. - (i) Where an award is terminated, the NHSBSA will decide the date of termination, and this date may be different to the date on which the student abandoned, withdrew or was expelled from the course - (b) Determine whether the student is owed any payment or part-payment of CDA or whether an overpayment has occurred. - (i) Where an overpayment is determined, the student must promptly repay this amount when requested to do so in writing by the NHSBSA. - 3.9 During each academic year the NHSBSA will ask academic authorities to provide and confirm student attendance data in order to ensure CDA payments are being paid appropriately.